 - Your FortiGate unit includes IPS signatures written to protect specific software titles from DoS attacks.
 Enable the signatures for the software you have installed and set the signature action to Block.

-- You can view these signatures by going to Security Profiles > Intrusion Protection and selecting the [View IPS Signatures] link in the right-hand corner of the window.
+- You can view these signatures by going to Security Profiles > Intrusion Protection and selecting the [View IPS Signatures] link.

 - Because it is critical to guard against attacks on services that you make available to the public, configure IPS signatures to block matching signatures.
 For example, if you have a web server, configure the action of web server signatures to Block.